jkeczan/crystal-burst/libs/example-app-angular/ionic/ui-modals/README.md

-# example-app-angular-ionic-ui-modals
+# crystal-burst-ionic-ui-modals

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test example-app-angular-ionic-ui-modals` to execute the unit tests.
+Run `nx test crystal-burst-ionic-ui-modals` to execute the unit tests.